Low-dimensional solenoidal manifolds

 \subsection{The universal 2-dimensional euclidean solenoid}

-Theorem \ref{tophom1d} has a higher-dimensional analogue for the topologically transitive McCord Solenoids which are obtained by an infinite tower of coverings of tori: \begin{theorem} Let $\cS$ be a compact McCord solenoid which is obtained as the inverse limit of finite covers of an $n$-torus $\T^n=\sS^1\times\cdots\times\sS^1$ (we call it a McCord solenoid over a torus).
+Theorem \ref{tophom1d} has a higher-dimensional analog for the topologically transitive McCord Solenoids which are obtained by an infinite tower of coverings of tori: \begin{theorem} Let $\cS$ be a compact McCord solenoid which is obtained as the inverse limit of finite coverings of an $n$-torus $\T^n=\sS^1\times\cdots\times\sS^1$ (we call it a McCord solenoid over a torus).
 Then $\cS$ is a compact connected abelian group.
 The Pontryagin dual of $\sS$ is a dense subgroup of the additive group of the vector space $\Q^n$ over $\Q$.
 There is a bijective correspondence between the $n$-dimensional McCord solenoids over $\T^n$ and dense subgroups of $(\Q^n,+)$. \end{theorem}

-\begin{proof} The proof is the same as the proof of theorem \ref{tophom1d}.
+\begin{proof} The proof is the same as the proof of {\it theorem} \ref{tophom1d}.
 Every covering map $p:\T^n\to\T^n$ is regular and it is a surjective endomorphism corresponding to the image of an injective homomorphism $\phi:\Z^n\to\Z^n$, of the fundamental group of $\pi_1(\T^n)=\Z^n$.
 The injective homomorphism $\phi$ is determined by a nonsingular $n\times{n}$ matrix $A=(a_{ij})$, with integer coefficients.
 If $\sS^1=\{z\in\C:|z|=1\}$, then the endomorphism induced by $A$ is given by:

 Therefore, the inverse limit is a compact abelian group, as the bonding maps are group homomorphisms between compact abelian groups.
 Since the topological dimension of $\cS$ is $n$, it follows that its Pontryagin dual is a subgroup of the additive group $\Gamma$ of $\Q^n$.
-Since the inverse limit is a solenoid it follows that $\Gamma$ must be dense in $\Q^n$. \end{proof} \noi Again by \cite{Sche}, to non isomorphic, additive, dense subgroups of $\Q^n$ correspond non homeomorphic $n$-dimensional solenoids.
+Since the inverse limit is a solenoid it follows that $\Gamma$ must be dense in $\Q^n$. \end{proof} \noi Again by \cite{Sche}, to nonisomorphic, additive, dense subgroups of $\Q^n$ correspond nonhomeomorphic $n$-dimensional solenoids.
 In particular, when $\Gamma=\Q^n$ we have the algebraic universal covering solenoid of $\T^n$: